 - Cut the crease with concealer or foundation.
 Set with translucent powder.

 - Apply your chosen eyeshadow.
-We suggest a colour that is a lighter shade of the eyeshadow above your crease.
+We suggest a color that is a lighter shade of the eyeshadow above your crease.

-- Take the first eyeshadow colour (used above the crease) and apply to the outer corners of your lid.
+- Take the first eyeshadow color (used above the crease) and apply it to the outer corners of your lid.
 Blend.

-- Apply winged liquid eyeliner to emphasise the look.
+- Apply winged liquid eyeliner to emphasize the look.

 Double Cut Crease